Guangyuan Sichuan, China Travel Guide

 Document the everyday rhythms and authentic scenes of Guangyuan.

-These images capture the genuine character of the city and its people.
+These images capture the genuine character of the city and the local population.

 Engage local guides for access to secluded areas and narratives.